-Florence has been downgraded from a hurricane to a tropical depression, but the potential for heavy rains and serious flooding continues.
-Along with that comes the threat of mold outbreaks, which can ruin home furnishings and pose health problems for people with allergies, asthma, and compromised immune systems.
+Mold outbreaks can ruin home furnishings and pose health problems for people with allergies, asthma, and compromised immune systems.

 To keep mold in check, you should attack the problem within 24 to 48 hours.
-Follow the advice from federal safety experts below.

-The Environmental Protection Agency says you can tackle minor mold outbreaks (small areas of 10 square feet or less) using a little elbow grease and a mixture of detergent and water.
+The Environmental Protection Agency (EPA) says you can tackle minor mold outbreaks (small areas of 10 square feet or less) using a little elbow grease and a mixture of detergent and water.

 But people whose homes have been soaked or affected by dirty water are likely to need help from a professional mold remediation service, especially if their heating and/or cooling system has been affected.

-And never mix bleach or bleach-containing products with ammonia or ammonia-containing products because the combination can create toxic fumes that cause respiratory problems.
+*Never mix bleach or bleach-containing products with ammonia or ammonia-containing products because the combination can create toxic fumes that cause respiratory problems.

-Dealing with mold is not a do-it-yourself project if you have respiratory problems or are immunocompromised, Rogers says, because both the use of bleach and the prolonged exposure to mold can be harmful to people with certain health problems.
+Dealing with mold is not a do-it-yourself project if you have respiratory problems or are immunocompromised, because both the use of bleach and the prolonged exposure to mold can be harmful to people with certain health problems.

 If floodwaters have affected your heating or air conditioning, don’t turn it on.
 You’ll need help from a qualified professional, the CDC says.
 All surfaces of a heating, ventilation, and air-conditioning (HVAC) system and all its components that were submerged during a flood are potential reservoirs for dirt, debris, and microorganisms, including bacteria and mold.
 In addition, moisture can collect in areas of HVAC system components that were not submerged (e.g., air supply ducts above the water line), and this also can lead to the growth of microorganisms.
 That’s why all components of the HVAC system should be thoroughly inspected, cleaned of dirt and debris, and disinfected by a professional.